Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 The ultimate goal of coverage is to analyze accesses to an area by using assigned assets and applying necessary limitations upon those accesses.
 Compute coverage with the Compute Accesses tool.

-2. Extend the CoverageDefinition menu.
+2. Select the CoverageDefinition shortcut menu.

 Generating a Percent Coverage graph